MarjoleinHordijk/PythonTutorials/docs/source/03_03_Regression.md

 <div class="exercise"><strong>You might not be familiar with NumPy arrays yet.
 If so, you can have a look at the exercises below.</strong><br/><br/>

 * Print ```x``` and ```y``` and evaluate the shape of the arrays.
-* How many colomns do each of the arrays have?
+* How many columns do each of the arrays have?
 * And how many rows?
 * What are the dimensions of the arrays?
 * Create a one-dimensional NumPy array with the values between 0 and 100 with steps of 5 in between.
 (Hint: You learned how to do this quickly when you were learning about list operators in [this](01_02_LanguageFeatures.md) tutorial!)